How to Retouch a Portrait in Pixelmator Pro

 Basic Adjustments

 What do I mean by basic adjustments?
-I’m referring to the White Balance and Lightness adjustments.
+I’m referring to the Balance and Lightness adjustments.
 This includes Exposure, Highlights, Contrast, etc.

 That’s looking quite a bit better, and gives me an overall tone and feel I’m happy with.